 For this reason, it is usually preferable to deal with assets (including foreign assets) assuming they have been properly disclosed, where their ownership and value is adjusted as between the parties in their overall settlement, without having to actually deal with those assets by way of a Court Order that may well not be binding in the foreign jurisdiction.

-If you are currently separated or considering divorce and are concerned about the state of your assets and effectiveness of proceedings undertaken in Australia or overseas call us on 08 8276 7955 or email us your query at firstname.lastname@example.org.
+If you are currently separated or considering divorce and are concerned about the state of your assets and effectiveness of proceedings undertaken in Australia or overseas.
+Call our Divorce lawyers on 08 8276 7955 or email us your query at firstname.lastname@example.org.

 This blog is published by Di Rosa Lawyers for informational purposes only and is not considered legal advice on any subject matter.
 By reading and re-publishing the blog, you acknowledge that there is no solicitor-client relationship between you and Di Rosa Lawyers.
 This blog should not be used as a substitute for legal advice from a legal practitioner who specialises in the area and you are urged to consult us or seek your own independent legal advice on any specific issue or matter.